Scrambled Linear Pseudorandom Number Generators: Scramblers

 \subsection{Multiplication}

-The \texttt{*} scrambler multiplies by a constant a chosen word of the state array, and since we are updating more than a word at a time, the choice of the word is relevant.
+The \texttt{*} scrambler multiplies by a constant a chosen word of the state array, and since we are updating more than a word at a time, the choice of the word is again relevant.
 Its only parameter is the multiplier.
-The multiplier must be odd; moreover, if the second-lowest bit set is in position $b$, the lowest $b$ bits of the output are unmodified, and the following bit is a xor of bit $0$ and bit $b$, so the same consideration of the \texttt{+} scrambler apply to the lowest $b+1$ bits.
+The multiplier must be odd, so that the scrambling is a bijection; moreover, if the second-lowest bit set is in position $b$, the lowest $b$ bits of the output are unmodified, and the following bit is a xor of bit $0$ and bit $b$, so it follows the same linear recurrence as the lower bits, as it happens for the lowest bit of the \texttt{+} scrambler.
 For this reason, we consider also \texttt{*} a weak scrambler.

-We will use multipliers close to $\varphi 2^w$, where $\varphi$ is the golden ratio, as $\varphi$ is an excellent multiplier for multiplicative hashing~\cite{KnuACP}.
+We will use multipliers close to $\varphi 2^w$, where $\varphi$ is the golden ratio, as $\varphi$ is an excellent multiplier for multiplicative hashing~\cite{KnuACPI}.
 To minimize the number of unmodified bits, however, we will adjust the lower bits in such a way that bit 1 is set.
-In Figure~\ref{fig:xoroshiro128} and~\ref{fig:xoroshiro1024} the \verb|result_star| output is computed using the \texttt{*} scrambler.
+In the sample code, the \verb|result_star| output is computed using the \texttt{*} scrambler.